Call in the Expert

 One Size Does Not Fit All

 Another important thing to know is that stairlifts must be custom installed.
 Because all staircases are different in size and shape, they must be measured and built specifically to that staircase.
-If your staircase has any turns, bends or landings, it will require specific knowledge and tools to take measurements.
+If your staircase has many turns, bends, or landings, it will require specific knowledge and tools to take measurements.
 This also makes stairlifts unable to be rented.
 There is no “one size fits all.”

 Get Your Independence Back

 Don’t let this discourage you from installing a stairlift.
 They are immensely helpful if you have concerns going up or down the stairs.
 The benefits outweigh the cost of any stairlift.
-Stairlifts keep you independent, moving around your house normally, comfortably and safely.
+They keep you independent, moving around your house normally, comfortably, and safely.
 You can continue doing day-to-day chores like laundry without the worry of falling.

 Chicago Weather is No Match